zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

     }
     ```

+1. This example uses the PDL file from the section named [#creating-the-templateblade](#creating-the-templateblade).

 ### Sending parameters

 Blades can receive input parameters that are part of the signature for the blade.
 The following code adds an "id" input parameter to the template blade.
 It reuses the HTML template from the previous steps.

 1. Include the parameters in the signature of the blade in the PDL definition.